(30 ILCS 575/8)

 (Section scheduled to be repealed on June 30, 2024)

-(1) The Council shall make such findings, recommendations
+(1) The Commission on Equity and Inclusion shall make such findings, recommendations

 and proposals to the Governor as are necessary and appropriate to enforce

 this Act.
-If, as a result of its monitoring activities, the Council determines
+If, as a result of its monitoring activities, the Commission determines

 that its goals and policies are not being met by any State agency or public institution of higher education,